Aims, Ethos & Values

 We provide the highest quality teaching and learning to meet the needs and expectations of the Harpenden community.
 Our students will be fully fledged members and leaders of our democratic society – ready, when they leave us as adults, to make their mark on the world.

-The ethos of our school will focus on enabling every student to make outstanding progress whatever their starting point and this will be achieved by:
+The ethos of our school focuses on enabling every student to make outstanding progress whatever their starting point and this will be achieved by:

 a relentless focus on improving standards of teaching and learning;